Sidodus/phonetic_word_replicator/README.md

 Coding Excercise By Saheed Odulaja
 > Phonetic Word Replicator Is Developedd By Saheed Odulaja As A JavaScript Coding Exercise.

 > Feel Free To Fork This Repository Has There Is Always Room For Improvement :).

 > Credits To [Wiktionary](https://wiktionary.org) For Making Availble Their Wiktionary Data.

 > Credits To [Wikt2pron](https://github.com/abuccts/wikt2pron) For Making Availble The Parsed Wiktionary Data.

-> Credits To [Google](https://translate.google) For Making the Translation Process Easier
+> Credits To [Google](https://translate.google) For Making the Translation Process Easier.